 Images Depict Mature Plants

-Mexican Petunia is most commonly known as a herbaceous perennial, but it has quickly become a popular houseplant.
+Mexican Petunia is most commonly known as an annual but has quickly become a popular houseplant.
 This plant is known for its vibrant violet-blue blooms and dark-green, slender foliage.
 Native to Mexico and western South Africa, this plant loves warm locations outside and inside.
-If you are looking for a tropical, flowering houseplant, Mexican Petunia is the one for you!
+Mexican Petunia is the one for you if you are looking for a tropical, flowering houseplant!

-When used indoors, Mexican Petunia thrive in a warm spot with lots of sunlight.
+When used indoors, Mexican Petunia thrive in a warm spots with lots of sunlight.
 Because these houseplants flower, you must keep them in plenty of sunlight to allow their beautiful flowers to bloom.
-Don't forget, these plants can be fast-growing and may require a more frequent repotting schedule than most houseplants.
+Don't forget that these plants can be fast-growing and may require a more frequent repotting schedule than most houseplants.

 - Easy to care